 The Big House (1930) Director: George Hill

-The Big House was a hit MGM film, and is known for being the one of the first of the great prison films in Hollywood.
-It was inspired by a series of highly publicized prison breaks in the 1920s.
-The film launched Wallace Beery’s career, as he became the highest paid actor within two years, and he was nominated for an Academy Award for Best Actor.
-He later went on to win the award.
-The Big House was also nominated by the Academy for the Best Picture Award, losing to All Quiet on the Western Front.
-It won two other Academy Awards.
+A smash hit for MGM, The Big House is one of the first of the great prison films in Hollywood history, drawing inspiration from a series of highly publicized true prison escapes in the 1920s.
+The film launched Wallace Beery’s career, as he quickly became the highest paid actor in Hollywood within two years.
+He was nominated for an Academy Award for Best Actor (he later won the award for 1931’s The Champ).
+The Big House was also nominated for Best Picture, but it ultimately lost to All Quiet on the Western Front.